CoLM-org/Mini-Conf/cfp.md

 **Submission Instructions**

 Authors are asked to submit paper abstracts by the abstract submission deadline of **March 22, 2024**.
-Please note that no changes on the authors and their orders can be made after the abstract submission deadline.
-Also please make sure that all authors have an OpenReview profile with the latest information.
+Please make sure that all authors have an OpenReview profile with the latest information.
+Authors will not be able to add/remove authors after the abstract deadline.
 Abstracts submitted by the abstract submission deadline must be genuine, placeholder or duplicate abstracts will be removed.
+Please do not meaningfully change your abstract and title after the abstract deadline.
+Such changes will likely lead to sub-optimal assignment of AC and reviewers to your paper, hurting the quality of reviewing your paper will receive.

 The full paper submission deadline is **March 29, 2024**.
 Abstracts and papers must be submitted using the OpenReview conference submission